JuliaEnergy/PowerDynamics.jl/test/OpenIPSL_test/ModelTransferRules.md

      - Loads the OpenIPSL library
      - Simulates the corresponding OpenIPSL test case
      - Extracts relevant variables to CSV format using `filterSimulationResults`
-     - We export two versions of the csv file: a
-       - **regular CSV**: this contains all variabls of interest of the model to test, this will be mostly all of its states
-       - **extended CSV**: this is a superset and also contains other variables, such as the active and reactive powers of injectors in the SMIB systema and voltag magnitudes and angles at all buses.
-Look
-       You can look at the GENCLS data gen file to understand the concept!

-    **BOTH scripts can by copied from GENCLS tests and slighlty adapted!**
+    **BOTH scripts can by copied from one of the other tests and slighlty adapted!**
+    **Controller tests should be similar to other controler tests**

 3. **Create Validation Test**
    - Implement `MODEL_NAME_test.jl` that: